-Q4 2019 loss before impairment of exploration and evaluation is higher than other quarters primarily due to the stock option compensation of \$59,216 for stock options granted for the issuance of 1,200,000 options granted to directors, officers and consultants during that quarter.
-The timing of the AGM, also results variations in the respective quarters in which it is held.
+Q1, Q2, Q3 and Q4 2020 loss before impairment include higher administrative consulting fees, office and secretarial fees, and travel and promotion expenditures as described in Section 4) "Operating results, General and administrative expenses".
+Q1 2020 loss before impairment of exploration and evaluation also includes stock option compensation of \$37,417 for the issuance of 710,000 options granted to consultants.
+Q4 2019 includes \$59,216 for stock options granted for the issuance of 1,200,000 options granted to directors, officers and consultants during that quarter.
+The timing of the AGM, also results in variations in the respective quarters in which it is held.